 The French attacked up the slope: skirmishers out in front to snipe at the enemy and break down their cohesion, followed by massed ranks of infantry, with gunners marching at the rear with their cannon.
 The infantry crashed into inexperienced Russian troops, triggering a rout that not even the Tsar was able to stop.

 One Russian general, Kamensky, attempted to hold the line.
 He redirected crack troops to hold off the French and what followed was two horrific hours of battle.
 Musket balls tore through the ranks, cannon fired at close range.
-Both side ran low on ammunition.
+Both sides ran low on ammunition.

 A giant bayonet charge by the French eventually decided the fight, with cannon hastily brought up in support.
 Kamensky was captured; many of his men were bayoneted as they fled or lay on the ground wounded.
 The Heights were Napoleon’s.